EEDTransposition evidenceEU

 • Do not cite the NECP assessment as a substitute for binding national law; it supports planning and policy-framework evidence.

-• Do not publish source paths, downloaded filenames, scraper notes, or internal research status in the visitor-facing evidence file.
+• Do not publish source paths, downloaded file names, scraper notes, or internal research status in the visitor-facing evidence file.

 Section 5